Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 Charlotte Stats and Trends

-- This year, the 49ers have two against the spread wins in four games as an underdog of 6 points or more.
+- The 49ers have been underdogs by 6.5 points or more four times this season and have covered the spread twice.

-- Charlotte's games this season have gone over the point total three times in nine opportunities (33.3%).
+- Charlotte's games this year have hit the over on three of nine set point totals (33.3%).

-- Charlotte is 2-0-1 against the spread and 3-0 overall when the team picks up more than 437.4 yards.
+- In games that Charlotte churns out more than 437.4 yards, the team is 2-0-1 against the spread and 3-0 overall.

-- This season the 49ers have 13 turnovers, three fewer than the Bulldogs have takeaways (16).
+- The 49ers have turned the ball over 13 times, three fewer times than the Bulldogs have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.